Fritz Rasp: Life and career

 Fritz Heinrich Rasp was the thirteenth child of a county surveyor.
 He was educated from 1908–1909 at the Theaterschule Otto Königin in Munich.
 He made his stage debut in 1909, after he successfully overcame a speech impediment.
 During his long career, the character actor appeared in some of the most famous theatres in Germany, working with acclaimed directors such as Bertolt Brecht and Max Reinhardt and famous actors such as Albert Bassermann, Joseph Schildkraut and Werner Krauss.
 Rasp made an early film debut in 1916 and appeared in some early films by his friend, director Ernst Lubitsch.
 With his "gaunt, ascetic looks", Rasp played numerous scoundrels or shady characters during the Golden Age of German cinema in the 1920s.
 He is considered to be one of the most successful film villains in German film history.

 Some of Rasp's more notable film roles were "J. J. Peachum" in The Threepenny Opera (1931), as the reckless seducer Meinert in Diary of a Lost Girl (1929), as Mr. Brocklehurst in Orphan of Lowood (1926), an early German adaptation of Jane Eyre, and as the bank robber Grundeis in Emil and the Detectives (1931).
 He also portrayed the mysterious "Der Schmale" ("The Thin Man") in Fritz Lang's Metropolis (1927).
 Many of the scenes in the latter film in which he appears are part of the Metropolis footage long believed lost until their recovery in 2008.
 In the 1960s, Rasp also appeared in numerous Edgar Wallace criminal films.
 In one of his last films, Bernhard Sinkel's comedy-drama Lina Braake (1975), Rasp starred against-type as a likable pensioner who steals money from an unscrupulous bank.

 Fritz Rasp was awarded with the Filmband in Gold in 1963 for his outstanding work for the German film industry.

 Personal life

 Fritz Rasp died of cancer at age 85 in Gräfelfing, where he is also buried.
-His son Andreas Rasp (1921–2013) was a Gymnasium teacher and poet, his daughter Renate Rasp (1935–2015) a notable writer associated with the Group 47.
+His son Andreas Rasp (1921–2013) was a Gymnasium teacher and poet.
+His daughter Renate Rasp (1935–2015) was a notable writer associated with Group 47.